WATCH VIDEO! Oberoi Special At Top 10 Slot: Ishqbaaz & Dil Bole Oberoi Cast Thanks Fans

 Gul Khan shared a video which featured actors of Ishqbaaz and Dil Bole Oberoi thanking fans as the show managed to get good ratings.
 She wrote, "Ishqbaaz at 3.1 and Dil Boley Oberoi again at 2.5!
 Thanks to everyone !!!!!
 Oberoi Special opens at 2.8!!!!"

 The Oberoi special saw Gauri and Omkara's marriage preparations.
-During the mahasangam episode, a new character 'Bhavya' was introduced in Dil Bole Oberoi.
+During the mahasangam episode, a new character 'Bhavya' on Dil Bole Oberoi was introduced.
 Bhavya's role is played by Mansi Srivastava, who is seen as the love interest of Rudra (Leenesh Mattoo).

 Ishqbaaz is popular among the audiences as they love to watch SSO and Anika's 'nhok-jhok wala pyaar'.
 Currently, on the show, Pinky (Shivaay's mother) has been creating trouble in Anika's life.